brightsg/Dubrovnik/Readme.md

 However, in some cases, where the underlying property can be assumed to remain constant, it is useful to have `DBMonoObjectRepresentation` return the same object for a given property.
 One to many bindings in particular require this.

-So, for any given object property `foo` a cached version will be available at `[self valueForKey:@"foo+"]`.
-Repeated access to the key `@"foo+"` will always return the same cached object until the cache is refreshed.
-The cached value can be refreshed by calling `[self setCacheValue:newValue forKey:@"foo+"]`.
+So, for any given object property `foo` a cached version will be available at `[self valueForKey:@"foo_"]`.
+Repeated access to the key `@"foo_` will always return the same cached object until the cache is refreshed.
+The cached value can be refreshed by calling `[self setCacheValue:newValue forKey:@"foo_"]`.
 Auto generated Obj-C classes also update the cache whenever `self.foo` is read.

+Dynamic resolution of cached properties is also supported.
+This enables the cached copy of property `self.type` to be accessed as `self.type_`.
+To support this feature the cached property must be declared as dynamic:

+Header:

+	@property (retain, nonatomic) id type;	// non cached property
+	@property (retain) id type_;			// cached property

+Implementation:

+	@dynamic type_;

 Note: so far only managed object instance properties are cached.
 Fields and class property/fields are not currently cached.